FindMySchool LogoFindMySchool

 Good

 Admissions for Year 7 are coordinated by Bury Council for families living in the borough.
-For entry to September 2026, the published window was 1 September 2025 to 31 October 2025, with late applications warned as potentially reducing chances of securing preferred schools.
+Families should check the current application window and deadline before applying, because late applications can reduce the chance of securing preferred schools.

 Bury’s published admissions schedule for that cohort states: